jaredquinn/esphome-wx/components/es8388/README.md

 For full details of the ES8388 IC see it's [datasheet](http://www.everest-semi.com/pdf/ES8388%20DS.pdf).

+## Implemented Configuration

+The first configuration and actions have been implemented, starting with:

+* Output volume control

 ## Goals

 While this IC works perfectly with ESPhome's i2s subsystems for speaker, microphone and media player the chip support previously consisted of a PR that hard coded some sensible defaults in a setup() routine [found in esphome PR#3552](https://github.com/esphome/esphome/pull/3552).